datawire/ambassador-docs/docs/cloud/latest/service-catalog/quick-start/complete-k8s.md

 Follow cloud native application architecture best practices:

-## Deploy your application to a remote K8s cluster
+## Deploy your application to a remote Kubernetes cluster

 First, ensure that your entire application is running in a Kubernetes cluster and available for access to either your users or to yourself acting as a user.